 Dr Felipe Karam Teixeira.
 Felipe's interest is the development of the germline, the 'immortal' cell lineage that provides the continuity of life.
-In particular, he is interested in the genetic and molecular mechanisms controlling germline stem cell behavior and protecting totipotency, using the Drosophila ovary as a model system.
+In particular, he is interested in the genetic and molecular mechanisms controlling germline stem cell behaviour and protecting totipotency, using the Drosophila ovary as a model system.
+Half of his group work on gene expression regulation during stem cell self-renewal and differentiation, while half work on mobile elements and genome stability.
+Felipe himself is functionally and structurally very stable.

-Dr Edwige Moyroud \.
-Edwige investigates the mechanisms of pattern formation on the petals of flowering plants.
+Dr Edwige Moyroud .
+Edwige's group investigates the mechanisms of pattern formation on the petals of flowering plants and is known as "Team Hibiscus" because of their fascination with this plant and its beautiful bullseye pigmentation patterns.
 These patterns play crucial roles in both pollinator attraction and in pollen protection against UV damage.
 They also represent striking examples of evolutionary diversification by natural selection.
 Her group combines a range of genetics and developmental biology approaches with novel imaging, modelling and phylogenomic tools.